LAGuide

 OpenTable logo

-If you speak Italian, Antico Nuovo is literally new Antico—a much-improved version of the rustic Italian spot that opened between Larchmont and Ktown in 2019.
-Antico 2.0 is a charming little restaurant that’s great for nice dates or intimate dinners with your closest friends.
-Sit at the bar and you’ll enjoy views of pasta twirling, scorching hot pizzas pulled out of the oven, and the expeditor carefully inspecting every plate with the concentration of a jewel appraiser.
-There’s not a bad dish on here.
-Focaccia is mattress-thick and drenched in olive oil, while home-style agnolotti comes pinched around the edges and stuffed with beef cheeks and pancetta.
+If you speak Italian, Antico Nuovo is literally new Antico—a much-improved version of the rustic Italian spot that opened between Larchmont and K-town in 2019.
+Antico 2.0 is a charming restaurant that’s great for nice dates or intimate dinners with your closest friends.
+Sit at the bar and you’ll enjoy views of pasta twirling, warm focaccia just pulled from the oven, and expeditors carefully inspecting every plate with the concentration of a jewel appraiser.
+There’s not a bad dish here, but we'd point you toward the homey agnolotti stuffed with beef cheeks and pancetta and whatever grilled meat catches your eye.
 If you don’t order ice cream at the end, return ASAP.

-Ham Ji Park is a rowdy and always crowded BBQ restaurant in the heart of the action on 6th Street, but unlike other grill-your-own-meat spots in the area, the two things you’ll find on every table are prepared in the kitchen: the pork ribs and the pork neck stew.
-That might seem like a lot of pork in one sitting, but the sweet and spiciness of the ribs complement the fragrant stew perfectly.
-Portion sizes for both dishes are borderline insane, so bring a few friends, or else you’re going to be carrying leftovers to the bars afterward.
+Ham Ji Park is a rowdy and always crowded Korean restaurant in the heart of the action on 6th Street, but unlike other grill-your-own-meat spots in the area, the two things you’ll find on every table are prepared in the kitchen: the pork ribs and the pork neck stew.
+That might seem like a lot of pork in one sitting, but the sweet and spiciness of the ribs complement the fragrant perilla-seasoned stew perfectly.
+Portion sizes for both dishes are borderline insane, so bring friends or else you'll be carrying leftovers to the bar after.

 There’s really nothing quite like Dan Sung Sa at midnight on a Saturday.
 The dark, all-wood tavern is jam-packed, the smoke from the central grill fills every corner, and everyone is drinking soju like it’s the last batch in the world.
 In short, it’s a chaotic dreamscape and one of our favorite late-night spots in the city.
 The large menu is full of skewers, scallion pancakes, and other classic Korean bar food, and all of it is exactly what your body needs to soak up an evening’s worth of alcohol.
 A word of advice: When they say ”spicy,” they mean it.